dwamser/pdsnd_github/README.md

 Bikeshare Data Exploration

 ### Description
-Describe what your project is about and what it does
+Bikeshare data is explored using pandas and prints some statistics for the user

 ### Files used
 Include the files used